Product Management

 3. Feedback and analysis

 Teams use various SaaS product management tools to get feedback from their users much faster.
-Not only can they gather live usage statistics from their software products, but they can also get feedback through forms and surveys.
+Not only can they gather feedback from customers, they keep analysing customer feedback and iterating products based on the evolving customer needs.

 On the contrary, non-SaaS product teams have to adhere to a traditional approach where getting live usage statistics is quite difficult.